 So we all love gin (obviously), but sometimes it’s nice to have a little bit of choice.
 Enter the East London Liquor Company, that also produces whisky and vodka as well.

-It’s hard to believe that five years ago, this was the first gin distillery in East London in over a century.
+It’s hard to believe that not long ago, this was the first gin distillery in East London in over a century.
 It might have been awhile, but gin (& co) was back with a bang.

 Today the distillery has won many awards and also runs some of the best London distillery tours.